Why You Need Calcium

 - Exercise: Great news is that HIT, moderate aerobics, and strength training have been shown in research studies to stimulate Ca2+ATPase whatever your age!

-- Manage Stress: I explain how stress effects Calcium ATPase and what you can do about it.
+- Manage Stress: I explain how stress affects Calcium ATPase and what you can do about it.

-- Avoid tuna sushi because of high mercury levels.
+- Avoid tuna sushi because of its high mercury levels.

-- Use stainless steel bottle instead of plastic to avoid BPA and BPA replacements.
-Buy canned food only with BPA free label.
+- Use stainless steel bottles instead of plastic to avoid BPA and BPA replacements.
+Buy canned food only with a BPA-free label.
 That includes coconut milk.
 Toss out plastic storage containers…glass or stainless steel better options

 - Reduce dust at home because it is the greatest source of toxins such as pesticides, and fire retardants.